virag-ky/Capstone-Web-Development-Course/README.md

 > The project is about Virag's Web Development Course.
 The website gives information about the course, what languages you can learn, when the classes start, and features some of the teachers.

+> The about-page can be accessed from the homepage with the 'About' link.
+> The homepage can be accessed from the main logo, or the 'home' icon on the about-page.
+> Also, on the mobile version, both these pages can be accessed through the 'hamburger menu'.

 ## Built With

 - HTML